ACME-MG/ebsd_mapper/README.md

 # CSV format for EBSD data

 The code relies on the EBSD data to be discretised and stored in a CSV file.
 This CSV file must have columns for the x-coordinate, y-coordinate, grain ID, phi_1, Phi, and phi_2 values for each of the discretised cells of the EBSD map.
 The phi_1, Phi, and phi_2 values should be in degrees for the for the code to work properly.
-The following is the format for the CSV file.
+The following is an example of how the CSV file should be formatted.

 |  x   |  y   | grain_id | phi_1 |  Phi  | phi_2 |
 |:----:|:----:|:--------:|:-----:|:-----:|:-----:|